varnish/Varnish-Book/varnish_book.rst

    To exclude an IP address or range from an ACL, and exclamation mark "``!`" should precede the IP quoted address.
    For example ``!"192.168.1.23"``.
-   This is useful when, for example, you want to include all the IP addresss in a range except the gateway.
+   This is useful when, for example, you want to include all the IP address in a range except the gateway.

 PURGE with ``restart`` return action
 ------------------------------------